 Furthermore, it’s best to feed your goldfish 2 to 3 times per day instead of one bigger feeding, where a lot of the food will dwell down to the bottom of the tank.
 The chances that your friend or neighbour will overfeed and pollute your aquarium are high, and this could kill your fish.

 It’s a great option and a route you could definitely take, when you want to continue regularly feeding your goldfish.
 There are many options available that you can program just the way you would want.
+It essentially releases food on a timer.
 But I would be very careful to say the least.

 I’ve tried an automatic feeder when I went on vacation for three weeks.
 It got me into so much trouble!
 From experience I can say it’s extremely difficult to estimate how much the machine is feeding.
 You see, we are great at feeding our own fish.
 We’ve been feeding roughly the same amount for many months prior and found a balance.